ziutek/kasia.go/README.md

 D can be any type.
 If it's an array, a slice or a map, the first block is executed for each element of it and v = element value, i = element index or key.
-If value is a scalar, v = value, i = 0.
+If value is a scalar, v = value, i = nil.
 If you add '+' to the index name:

     $for i+, v in D:
         $i...
     $end

 index will be increased by one.
+You can't increment the map key if you iterate over map even if map key is integer.

 If there is newline after *if*, *for*, *else*, *end* statement, this new line isn't printed.
 If you want print this new line, insert this statement in